7 Best Gaming PCs of 2025

 • Large PC case, not suitable for small spaces

-Paying a hefty amount (over $5K) to get MSI Infinite RS 13th prebuilt gaming machine should have a solid reason behind it.
-The MSI Infinite RS 13th shows up as a great choice for 4K gaming enthusiasts who want a silent yet powerful gaming PC.
+Despite tied to a higher price tag, the MSI Infinite RS 13th shows up as a great choice for 4K gaming enthusiasts who want a silent yet powerful gaming PC.

 Gaming Performance on MSI Infinite RS 13th